FornaxTechnology/Bitmap-JSON-Schema/README.md

-# Bitmap-JSON-Schema
+# Bitmap JSON Schema

-A JSON Schema for Bitmap (BMP)
+A JSON Schema for Bitmap (BMP).